patrickbiegon/ionize-react-app/README.md

 ### Web

-Spin up Nginx server and server the files!
+Spin up Nginx server and serve the files to WWW!
+That simple.

 This you can do easily using _Docker_ - see build/www folder for the Dockerfile